 Your cat might be overweight, and this can lead to a reduced activity level.

-The study looking at the behavior of nearly 200 cats found that felines with obesity were more likely to spend less time moving around, and more time lying down.
-The researchers suggest that this could be because obese cats feel being uncomfortable and try to avoid movement in order to protect their joints.
-If this sounds familiar, and you can see your cat looking a little bit chubbier than they should be, talk to your vet, discuss your concerns, and find the best dieting formula for your cat.
+The study looking at the behavior of nearly 200 cats found that felines with obesity were more likely to spend less time moving around and more time lying down.
+The researchers suggest that this could be because obese cats feel uncomfortable and try to avoid movement in order to protect their joints.
+If this sounds familiar, and you can see your cat looking a little bit chubbier than they should be, talk to your vet, discuss your concerns, and find the best weight loss dieting formula for your cat.

 Reason #6